When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Unless you want a fire or a damaged water heater, you’ll take breaker sizes seriously.

-We answer the question, “what size breaker is needed for a water heater,” and include an easy-to-follow breaker size chart.
+We break down the question, “what size breaker is needed for a water heater,” and provide a simple chart to help you get the power flowing correctly.

 Key Takeaways

-• Follow the National Electrical Code (NEC) guidelines for proper breaker sizing.
+• Follow the code: The National Electrical Code (NEC) requires the breaker to handle 125% of the continuous load.

 What Size Breaker for a Water Heater?